How To Survive the Early MorningFebruary 22, 2019

 Several years ago, I broke my ankle.
 And although, gratefully, I recovered fully, for a while I was not quite myself.
 One day this led to a chance meeting that made an impact that I can still feel today.

 “My poor foot,” I think to myself as I walk to Neiman Marcus on a sunny, Spring day to buy a pair of walking shoes.
-I used to race up the Neiman Marcus escalator to the shoe department, because I love shoes!
+I used to race up the Neiman Marcus escalator to the shoe department because I love shoes!
 That was before I broke my ankle.
 This is now.
-I am happy to say the bone healed properly, but my ankle and foot is slightly swollen.
+I am happy to say the bone healed properly, but my ankle and foot are slightly swollen.
 Now I go up the same escalator with trepidation.
 As I continue the short walk over to the store, I make myself switch moods and smile.
 Gary, my shoe salesman (who knows my feet better than I do), will figure out what to do.

 As I enter the shoe department, a saleswoman I have never laid eyes on approaches me.
 She is in her late fifties or sixties.

 “Hi, my name is Susie.
 May I help you?”

 “Thank you, but I am looking for my salesman Gary,” I replied.

 “He just left for a late lunch break.”